TaylanTorres09/TaylanTorres09/README.md

 - Hi, I’m Taylan Torres;
 - I’m interested in web/software development and new technologies;
-- I’m currently improving my knowledge and study ReactJs and SpringBoot Java;
+- I’m currently improving my knowledge and study ReactJs, Angular and SpringBoot Java;
 - I’m looking to collaborate in full-Stack projects;

 ### Tech abilities and study in progress: